Symmetronic/strc-progress-bar/readme.md

 ### Updating progress

 Set the `progress` as a JSX or HTML attribute between 0 and 1.
-If the `fade-out` attribute is set to `'true'`, the progress bar will fade out when it is complete (i.e. the progress is larger than or equal to 1).
+If the `fade-out` attribute is set to 'true', the progress bar will fade out when it is complete (i.e. the progress is larger than or equal to 1).

 ```html
 <strc-progress-bar